Graylog2/graylog-s3-lambda/README.md

 # Graylog S3 Lambda
-An AWS Lambda function that reads log messages from AWS S3 and sends them to a Graylog GELF (TCP) input.
+An AWS Lambda function that reads log messages from AWS S3 and sends them to the Graylog GELF (TCP) input.

 ## Overview